mochji/the-algorithm/representation-manager/README.md

-# Representation Manager #
+# Representat on Manager #

-**Representation Manager** (RMS) serves as a centralized embedding management system, providing SimClusters or other embeddings as facade of the underlying storage or services.
+**Representat on Manager** (RMS) serves as a central zed embedd ng manage nt system, prov d ng S mClusters or ot r embedd ngs as facade of t  underly ng storage or serv ces.